UTDNebula/website/docs/maintainers/design/theme.md

 ---
 sidebar_position: 2
 title: 'Theming and Styling'
-description: How Project Nebula things are supposed to look.
+description: How Nebula Labs things are supposed to look.
 ---

 ## Color Palettes